fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 - the X-axis goes towards NAS
 - the Y-axis goes approximately towards LPA, orthogonal to X and in the plane spanned by the fiducials
 - the Z-axis goes approximately towards the vertex, orthogonal to X and Y

+## Details of the Scanner RAS coordinate system

+The **Scanner RAS** coordinate system is centered at the native scanner origin with the axes reordered and flipped so that

+- The x-axis increases from left to right
+- The y-axis increases from posterior to anterior
+- The z-axis increases from inferior to superior

+The process to generate this coordinate system can be done for any standard image format (e.g. `.nii`, `nii.gz`, `.mgz`) and is described in more detail in the [Nipy Documentation](https://nipy.org/nibabel/coordinate_systems.html).

 ## Details of the Talairach-Tournoux coordinate system